COVID-19 Safety Tips for Families

 What You Need to Know

-- Thanksgiving and other holidays may be safer this year because more people are vaccinated.
+- The holiday season may be safer this year because more people are vaccinated.

 - If everyone in your family is fully vaccinated and infection rates are low in your area, traditional family get-togethers can be on schedule.
 Still plan to take infection prevention precautions, especially during travel and when gathering indoors.